Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Wellard has 47 operational public transport stops, offering a mix of train and bus services.
-These stops are served by 7 distinct routes, facilitating a total of 1,365 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically residing 392 meters away from the nearest stop.
+Wellard has 48 active public transport stops offering a mix of train and bus services.
+These stops are served by 7 routes, facilitating 1,365 weekly passenger trips in total.
+Transport accessibility is rated as good, with residents typically located 392 meters from the nearest stop.
+In this primarily residential area, most commuters travel outward.
+Car remains the dominant mode of transport at 73%, while train accounts for 18% and bus for 5%.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport